Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Finalized Copy

-Font choices prioritize style and limit legibility.
-They should be replaced with something like Inter.
-Text hierarchy needs clarifying to improve scan-ability and screen-reader use.
+Choose more readable typeface, like Inter; clarify hierarchy to improve scan-ability and screen-reader use.
 WCAG audits are needed to ensure color contrast compliance.

 Text Hierarchy & Accessibility